StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

   ALTER SYSTEM DECOMMISSION BACKEND "<be_host>:<heartbeat_service_port>"[, ...]
   ```

-  Decommissioning a BE means removing it safely.
+  Unlike dropping a BE node, which is removing it forcibly from the cluster, decommissioning a BE means removing it safely.
 It is an asynchronous operation.
-When a BE is decommissioned, the data on the BE is migrated to other BEs.
+When a BE is decommissioned, the data on the BE is first migrated to other BEs, and then the BE is removed from the cluster.
 Data loading and query will not be affected during the data migration.
 You can check whether the operation is successful using [SHOW BACKENDS](../Administration/SHOW%20BACKENDS.md).
 If the operation is successful, the decommissioned BE will not be returned.
 If the operation fails, the BE will still be online.
 You can manually cancel the operation using [CANCEL DECOMMISSION](../Administration/CANCEL%20DECOMMISSION.md).

 | **Parameter**          | **Required** | **Description**                                                                            |
 | ---------------------- | ------------ | ------------------------------------------------------------------------------------------ |